Swayampadhy/Bugbase_Interview_python/README.md

 # To-Do
 ------
-1. Add AES encryption to file transfer and encrypt the AES key with RSA.
+Add SSL to the TCP connection
-2. Add SSL